-5V Power supply; output = 5V

-0-10V PID - controller; output= 0-10V in 0.1V increments

-PWM PID - controller; output = duty cycle 0-100% in 1% increments

-STAT N / STAT I If function control is activated and an error message is displayed in the status display Stat (sensor open circuit IR, -short circuit SC or circulation error CIRC.ER) the output with the setting STAT N is switched over from 0 to 10 V (for STAT I: inversely from10V to 0V).
+- 5V Power supply; output = 5V - 0-10V PID controller; output= 0-10V in 0.1V increments - PWM PID controller; output = duty cycle 0-100% in 1% increments - STAT N / STAT I If function control is activated and an error message is displayed in the status display Stat (sensor open circuit IR, -short circuit SC or circulation error CIRC.ER) the output with the setting STAT N is switched over from 0 to 10 V (for STAT I: inversely from10V to 0V).
 Upon collector excess temperature switch-off CETOFF, the control output does not switchover.
-Subsequently, an auxiliary relay can be connected to the control output, which forwards the error message to a signalling device (e.g. warning lamp or audible alarm).
+Subsequently, the auxiliary relay HIREL-STAG can be connected to the control output, which forwards the error message to a signalling device (e.g. warning lamp or audible alarm).